linux-chenxing/linux-chenxing.org/mainlining.md

 ## Round 3: Interrupt controllers?

-**PREPARING**

-- RFC sent
+**WAITING**

-- MediaTek are pushing a driver for the same intc so we'll be using that instead.
+- MediaTek are pushing a driver for the same intc.
+Waiting for that to merge before pushing the DTS parts we need.

-## Round 4: Initial clocks
+## Round 4: Initial clocks, MPLL, PLL gater, clock gates

-Try to add push the DT nodes for as many of the fixed clocks a possible.

-## Round 5: MPLL

-## Round 6: DW uart quirk + wiring for mstar
+## Round 5: DW uart quirk + wiring for mstar

-## Round 5: Push i2m/SMP support?
+## Round 6: Push i2m/SMP support?